tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-2/README.md

   - Yes, C++ compilers can have differences due to extensions, optimizations, or incomplete support for the latest standard

 - What are the most widely used and most significant C++ compilers?
-  - GCC : Open-source and widely used on Linux
+  - G++ : Open-source and widely used on Linux
   - Clang: Known for its modular design

 - Where is the equivalent spec for C++26?